vnali/migrate-from-wordpress-plugin-docs/README.md

   - WordPress site URL
   - Post title, created time, author, post excerpt, and body -Gutenberg is supported-, tags, and categories
   - Advanced Custom fields
- - There is a plugin setting that you can specify a password for password-protected fields.
+ - There is a plugin setting that you can specify a password for password-protected WordPress items.
 If the password doesn't match, the content of that post is returned as an empty paragraph

 Please remember only to delete not needed data after all item migration is completed.
 We use data like post Id, post link, and ... for the migration process.